-Maasai people are amongst the most marginalised in the country, with poor access to the existing facilities.
+Maasai people are amongst the most marginalised in the country, with poor access to existing facilities.
 WTWT are working with the community to improve this situation.
 Both the community and WTWT have provided funding to complete a dispensary/small hospital in Bulati village and to improve the maternity facilities at Nainokanoka Health Centre.

 Most villages in the area now have access to basic health care and some emergency treatment locally.
 The remote village of Irmelili, amongst steep hills, unfortunately does not have vehicular access or any health facilities.
 For these people the nearest medical help is only accessible by walking or being carried for over 6 hours, down steep rocky paths.
 This often means that ill children, women with problems in childbirth and the elderly die before reaching medical facilities.

 Health Education and FGC

-Since the start of the programme in October 2016 some of the most notable changes are:
+Since the start of the programme in October 2015 some of the most notable changes are:

 In traditional Maasai society ‘Female circumcision’ is an ancient, respected practice and a ‘social norm’ which graduates a girl to womanhood and marriageability.
 For this reason information on the harmful effects is given by our local Maasai staff working creatively with the whole community to challenge and empower them to change in a positive way together.

-Our local staff are now working with the community through CHEP towards stopping ‘female circumcision’, whilst keeping their important ceremony for the rite of passage to womanhood.
+Our local staff are now putting these plans into action, working with the community through HEP towards stopping ‘female circumcision’, whilst keeping their important ceremony for the rite of passage to womanhood.
 In this way, no one in the community will be disadvantaged or disrespected by not under going FGC.
-Since our first workshops and the ongoing CHEP the practice of FGC has been reducing.
+Since our first workshops and the ongoing HEP the practice of FGC has been reducing.
 An increasing number of respected Elders and Traditional Birth Attendants have publicly pledged to stop the practice.